 Mickey’s Very Merry Christmas Party is packed with presents like extra-special entertainment, meet-and-greets with Disney characters in their yuletide best, an exclusive holiday food menu, classic attractions with a festive twist, complimentary treats like cookies and hot cocoa, and even a magical snowfall down on Main Street (shh, it’s soap!).
 Talk about some enchanting evening!

 Popular event offerings sure to leave you feeling merry and bright include Mickey’s Once Upon a Christmastime Parade, Minnie’s Wonderful Christmastime Fireworks, a stage show featuring Mickey and Minnie and a heartwarming collection of holiday tunes, the Club Tinsel character dance party in Tomorrowland, and even a close-up encounter with Santa Claus.

-And to top it all off, at the time of writing, tickets for Mickey’s Very Merry Christmas Party are already sold out for 2022.
-On the bright side, you can still soak up some holiday cheer (and save a little money in the process) with these other yuletide treasures available during regular park hours at the Magic Kingdom.
+At the time of writing, tickets for Mickey’s Very Merry Christmas Party 2023 are still available.
+However, if you don’t feel like paying for tickets, you can still soak up some holiday cheer (and save a little money in the process) with these other yuletide treasures available during regular park hours at the Magic Kingdom.